jjfumero/fastr-gpu/README.md

 # ASTx Compiler

-This is a clone of [FastR](https://bitbucket.org/allr/fastr/) with GPU support.
+This is a fork of [FastR](https://bitbucket.org/allr/fastr/) with GPU support.
 The GPU backend is an extension of GraalVM and Graal Compiler with OpenCL code generation and data management for GPU computing.